The aeroplane models of Lilienthal

 large Wing-flapping machine 1896

-The big wing flapping machine was based on the wing-flapping machine of 1893, and was later outfitted with an engine.
-We assume the powered glider was completed but not tested.
-It had been shown in 1906 and 1907 on exhibitions, but it is not preserved today.
+The big wing flapping machine was based on the wing-flapping machine of 1893.
+It is assumed that the glider was completed but not tested.
+It had been later sold to Etrich, but it is not preserved today.

-In addition to the detailed replicas, there are sketches, designs and other source materials which cannot be associated with known gliders.
-A design for a large monoplane that survives today as a drawing was probably never built.
+In addition to the detailed replicas, there are sketches, drafts and other primary source materials which cannot be linked to known gliders.
+A design for a large monoplane which survives today only as a drawing was probably never built.
 There are sketches of the muscle-powered mechanisms of wing flapping and a helicopter.
-The designs of the collapsible wing (bat-principle) and a system of two wings behind each other (Tandem wings) were considered and used later by several other aviators.
+Designs for a collapsible wing (bat-principle) and a system of two wings placed in tandem, one behind the other were considered and later used by several other aviators.

 wing span: 30 ft. area: 215 sq.ft. length of wing : 9.2 ft.

-The project of the "Kippflügel-Schlagapparat" (Tilt Stroke Wing Glider) was initially estimated to be from the period before 1893 because of its different form.
-It is now thought to be from 1896.
-We assume that this third wing flapping machine was never built.
+Due to distinct differences in its shape, the Kippflügel-Schlagapparat (Tilt Stroke Wing Glider) thought to derive from the period prior to 1893.
+It is now thought to date from 1896.
+Today, it is assumed that this third ornithopter was never built.